 It is prohibited to change a key without permission

-It seems to be a strict rule for a lessee, but a key is very important.
+It seems to be a strict rule for a lessee, but a key is very important to enter.
 When you live in a detached house and your house key is lost or stolen, your worries are only about your household goods.
-However when you live in a condominium with an auto lock system entrance and your entrance key is lost or stolen, it will cause the risk that somebody else who has picked up the key is able to get in from the main entrance compromising the security of an auto lock system.
+However, when you live in a condominium with an auto lock system entrance and your entrance key is lost or stolen, it will cause the risk that somebody else who has picked up the key is able to get in from the main entrance compromising the security of an auto lock system.
 You need to be particularly careful about handling a key for a condominium with an auto lock system because a lost or stolen key may cause various troubles to a lessor as well as risk of serious damages to other residents in the same condominium.
 If you should have lost your key, please contact and report to a management company or a lessor immediately and ask for instructions.

-Lastly, you may wonder “how much a cylinder lock replacement costs”.
+You may wonder “how much a cylinder lock replacement costs”.

 The kinds of keys and its cost varies depending on the property.
 The cost will be calculated by for example how many cylinder locks are installed in the entrance door, one or two, or by whether it is an insert type key or non-contact type key with IC chip for the main entrance with auto lock system.